dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Over the next few years, various eyewitnesses spotted Yorinobu in the company of a nomad group known as Kotetsu no Ryu, or the "Steel Dragons."
 As part of this youthful rebellion, he purposefully involved himself in altercations with Arasaka agents and promoted anti-corporate slogans.
 After his family eventually confirmed Yorinobu's involvement, Saburo renounced his son and Kei, Saburo's eldest son, swore to exact revenge on his younger brother.
 Ironically, it was later at Kei's funeral that Yorinobu at last reconciled with his father.
 Stubbornly proud to a fault, many were suprised[sic] by the Arasaka patriarch's conciliatory approach.
 What caused Saburo to change his mind?
 What role might have Yorinobu's sister, Hanako, played in their peaceable reunion?
 That much yet remains to be discovered...
 </div>

-## THE FLOWERS OF SILENCE.
-A BIOGRAPHY OF HANAKO ARASAKA.
+## The Flowers of Silence.
+A biography of Hanako Arasaka.
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">